abpframework/abp/docs/en/Community-Articles/2023-10-09-How-to-Upload-and-Download-Files-in-the-ABP-Framework-using-Angular/POST.md

 ```

-The return type of function is Blob. the Blob is another javacript object.
-See the detail: https://developer.mozilla.org/en-US/docs/Web/API/Blob.
+The return type of function is Blob.
+Blob is another javacript object.
+See the details: https://developer.mozilla.org/en-US/docs/Web/API/Blob.

 Now our code is not ABP Spesific.
 It is just javascript code.
-If you don't want to save blob, here I asked my best Ai friend ChatGPT. `Hello, chat!
+If you don't want to save the blob, here I asked my best AI friend ChatGPT. `Hello, chat!
 The programming lang is javascript.
 My variable type is Blob.
 How do I save file to client's machine?`

 Our the gifted friend gives us the code
 ```javascript